Last Update: 8 December 2023

 ✓ Have a passport valid for 6 months after the date of entry into Myanmar;

 ✓ Take an insurance covering COVID-19, online with "Myanmar insurance".

-Temporary Exemption of K-ETA for 22 Countries
+Temporary Exemption of K-ETA for 27 Countries/Regions

 As it is so dear to us, the Phoenix Voyages team is at your disposal to prepare for your clients' future trips in Asia.